Rich Brooks

-Richard Llewellyn Brooks (born August 20, 1941) is a retired American football player and coach.
-He was the head coach at the University of Oregon from 1977 to 1994, the National Football League's St. Louis Rams from 1995 to 1996, and the University of Kentucky from 2003 to 2009.
+Richard Llewellyn Brooks (born August 20, 1941) is an American retired football coach and former player.
+He was the head coach at the University of Oregon from 1977 to 1994, the St. Louis Rams from 1995 to 1996, and the University of Kentucky from 2003 to 2009.

 Brooks' 1994 Oregon team won the Pac-10 title and played in the 1995 Rose Bowl.
 For his efforts that season, he won a number of national coaching awards.
 The University of Oregon named the field at Autzen Stadium Rich Brooks Field in honor of his 18 seasons as coach for the Ducks.

 Education

 Brooks attended Oregon State University in Corvallis, where he majored in physical education and played defensive back for the football team under head coach Tommy Prothro.
 He received his bachelor's degree in 1963 and completed his master's degree in education at Oregon State the next year.
 He was also a member of Phi Delta Theta fraternity at Oregon State.